polarfire-soc/hart-software-services/README.md

 ### Building on Windows

+As with Linux, the HSS now by default relies on the xPack GNU RISC-V Embedded GCC toolchain.
+Please download it and add it to your path.
+(In this documentation, we will assume it has been downloaded and decompressed to `C:\xpack-riscv-none-elf-gcc-15.2.0-1\bin`).

-The HSS relies only on SoftConsole v2021.3 or later to build on Windows.
+The HSS also needs SoftConsole v2021.3 or later to build on Windows.

 For more detailed build instructions, particular with regards to using SoftConsole on Windows, see https://mi-v-ecosystem.github.io/redirects/software-development_polarfire-soc-software-tool-flow